textpattern/textpattern.github.io/administration/user-roles-and-privileges.md

 Managing Editors have the same privileges as Publishers throughout the administration side, with one exception:

-* On the [Users administration panel](https://docs.textpattern.io/administration/users-panel): They can see basic data types (Login, Real name, Email, Privileges, Last log in, etc) for all user accounts, and edit full account data for any inferior role, but cannot edit account data for Publishers or other Managing Editors.
+* On the [Users panel](https://docs.textpattern.io/administration/users-panel): They can see basic data types (Login, Real name, Email, Privileges, Last log in, etc) for all user accounts, and edit full account data for any inferior role, but cannot edit account data for Publishers or other Managing Editors.

 In addition to the noted panel limitation, Managing Editors don't have as much detailed debugging info available to them either when the production status is higher.